ailrk/glyphs-vim/README.md

 # A Plugin For typing glyphs easier in vim

-It's basically a stripped down version of the glyph input system from [agda-vim](https://github.com/derekelkins/agda-vim).

 ## install
 If you are using `vim-plug` add this line to your `.vimrc`
 ```